 In addition to the above fully-funded Scholarships, some Benefactors’ Scholarships will be awarded which are initially honorary in nature; holders of such Scholarships will be placed on a reserve list for further funding.

 For the normal minimum duration of the course subject to satisfactory academic progress, ie: three years for the PhD and one year for the MPhil or MASt.
 For those embarking on an MPhil with the intention of continuing for the PhD, the Scholarship will initially last for one year but the Scholar may apply to be considered for a renewal of funding for a further three years if the distinguished performance standard is achieved in the MPhil.
 For those embarking on the Master of Advanced Study degree in Mathematics (Part III of the Mathematical Tripos) with the intention of registering thereafter as candidates for the PhD degree the Scholarship will initially last for one year but the Scholar may apply to be considered for a renewal of funding for a further three years if a Distinction is obtained in the MASt.

 How to apply

 Applicants for the above Scholarships will be required to also apply for all other research awards for which they are eligible.
 The value of any Scholarship awarded will be reduced appropriately to take account of payments from other sources.
-Election will be conditional upon admission by the University's Graduate Admissions Office.
+Election will be conditional upon admission by the University's Postgraduate Admissions Office.

 Applications from Members of other Cambridge colleges